stackpath/cpanel-dnsadmin-plugin/README.md

    click the "DNS Cluster" link.
 3. Scroll to the "Add a new server to the cluster " box in the "Servers in your DNS cluster" section of the page.
-4. Select "StackPath" in the dropdown box then click "Configure".
+4. Click the "(show all)" link, select "StackPath" in the dropdown box, then click "Configure".
 5. Enter your StackPath account's API client id, client secret, and the UUID of the stack you would like your zones to appear on in the text fields provided then click "Submit".